ruhani-j/boardventure-boardgame/report.md

 **c.
 Currency & Score Tracking System**

-A point or currency system has been implemented to reward players based on their mini-game performance.
+A point or currency system has been implemented to reward players based on their action cards.
 This system allows players to accumulate points, which plays a key role in determining the game's winner.

 **d.
 Game Conclusion & Winner Determination**